 They often have more responsibilities and are given more freedom in fulfilling their tasks.
 (They are so experienced – no one needs to watch their hands while working ;)).

 Juniors are at the beginning of their art careers.
 Therefore, they require the guidance of their more experienced peers.
 So they can level up in the art ranks 💪

 They don’t have the power to call the shots or to make serious art decisions.
 (At least yet!)

 They’re acting more as supports for regular and seniors in the team.

 Helping them with simpler, mundane art tasks.

-This concludes the ART part of our gamedev career guide.
+This concludes the GAME ART JOBS part of our GameDev career guide.